 Now, if you wanted to cook this like a true gourmande (french word for foodie), you have to get the tomatoes fresh from the marché.
 Parisians like their Sunday Farmers’ markets, but they are nothing like the markets in Provence.

-Imagine the bright sunshine, the little town square in Isle-sur-la-Sorgue with its cobblestone streets.
+Imagine the bright sunshine, the little town square in Isle-sur-la-Sorgue with its famous market in its cobblestone streets.
 Locals bustling about with their straw baskets filled to the brim with fresh produce and flowers.
 These are the types of tomatoes a true gourmand would go for, fresh from the farm.

 But I digress.
 You can also buy tomatoes at your local supermarket and call it a day.
 (At least your local supermarket will have air-conditioning, parking and trolleys!)
 Better yet, you can just get the groceries delivered.
 I promise you it will taste just as good.